mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

 3. The density function dictionary keys refer to the :math:`\beta` species in each :math:`\alpha\beta` pair.
 This means that:

-  * for the Al :class:`.EAMPotential` instance:
+  * for the Al :class:`~atsim.potentials.EAMPotential` instance:

     * :math:`\rho_{\text{Al}\text{Al}}` = ``AlAlDensityFunction()``,
     * :math:`\rho_{\text{Al}\text{Fe}}` = ``FeAlDensityFunction()``.

-  * for the Fe :class:`.EAMPotential` instance:
+  * for the Fe :class:`~atsim.potentials.EAMPotential` instance:

     * :math:`\rho_{\text{Fe}\text{Al}}` = ``FeAlDensityFunction()``,
     * :math:`\rho_{\text{Fe}\text{Fe}}` = ``FeFeDensityFunction()``.

-4. Finally, having defined the list of :class:`.EAMPotential` instances these are passed to the constructor of :class:`~atsim.potentials.eam_tabulation.SetFL_FS_EAMTabulation`\ , in this case writing the data to ``Mendelev_Al_Fe.eam.fs`` in the current directory:
+4. Finally, having defined the list of :class:`~atsim.potentials.EAMPotential` instances these are passed to the constructor of :class:`~atsim.potentials.eam_tabulation.SetFL_FS_EAMTabulation`\ , in this case writing the data to ``Mendelev_Al_Fe.eam.fs`` in the current directory:

 .. literalinclude:: eam_example3a.py